Skip to contents

 .out "out/model.rds" <none>

 Then it matches unnamed arguments from the command line with unused arguments from the call.
 The matching of unnamed arguments is based on the order in which the unnamed arguments were supplied to the command line.
-In our example, the value "data/dataset2.csv" was passed before "out/model2.rds", so "data/dataset2.csv" comes before "out/model2.rds" in the matched results.
+In our example, the value "data/dataset2.csv" was supplied before "out/model2.rds", so "data/dataset2.csv" comes before "out/model2.rds" in the matched results.

 Argument Value from call Value from command line